syncfusion-content/blazor-docs/blazor/datetime-picker/strict-mode.md

 }
 ```

-The output will be as follows.

 ![Strict Mode in Blazor DateTimePicker](./images/blazor-datetimepicker-strictmode.png)

 By default, the DateTimePicker act in `StrictMode` as `false` state, that allows you to enter the invalid or out-of-range datetime in text box.

-If the datetime is out-of-range or invalid, then the model value will be set to `out of range` datetime value or `null` respectively with highlighted `error` class to indicates the datetime is out of range or invalid.
+If the datetime is out-of-range or invalid, then the model value will be set to `out of range` datetime value or `null` respectively with highlighted `error` class to indicate the datetime is out of range or invalid.

 The following code demonstrates the `StrictMode` as `false`.
 Here, it allows to enter the valid or invalid value in textbox.

-If you are entering the out-of-range or invalid datetime value, then the model value will be set to `out of range` datetime value or `null` respectively with highlighted `error` class to indicates the datetime is out of range or invalid.
+If you are entering the out-of-range or invalid datetime value, then the model value will be set to `out of range` datetime value or `null` respectively with highlighted `error` class to indicate the datetime is out of range or invalid.

 ```cshtml
 @using Syncfusion.Blazor.Calendars